How Do I Become a Cardiovascular Technologist?

 Employment and advancement opportunities usually grow with education, certification, and experience.
 The number of job opportunities and salary ranges also depend on the location of employment.

-According to the BLS (May 2022), cardiovascular technologists earned a median annual salary of $63,020.
-In detailed terms, here were the salary percentiles among all cardiovascular technologists and technicians nationally:
+According to the BLS (May 2023), cardiovascular technologists earned a median annual salary of $63,020.
+In detailed terms, here are the salary percentiles among all cardiovascular technologists and technicians nationally:

 Techs working in offices of other health practitioners tended to earn slightly more than their peers, followed by those in outpatient care centers.
 These salary differences were relatively minor, however, ranging from about $1,000 to $3,000.